MathiasPascal/DSA_Final_Project/RestaurantReservationSystem/README.md

 -Java IDE or text editor (e.g., IntelliJ IDEA, Eclipse, VSCode)

 ## Running the Program
--Clone the repository to your local machine: git clone https://github.com/your-username/restaurant-reservation-system.git
+-For users who are accessing this README.md file from github; Clone the repository to your local machine: git clone https://github.com/MathiasPascal/DSA_Final_Project/tree/main

 -Open the project in your preferred Java IDE or text editor.